How to Improve Awareness in Soccer

 Key #2: Develop Your Peripheral Vision and Body Positioning

-Soccer vision isn’t just about what you see directly, central vision; it’s about using your peripheral vision and dorsal vision streams to stay aware of the broader game environment while your central vision tracks the ball.
-Position your body strategically to face both the ball and the most important areas of the soccer field, allowing you to better exploit opportunities and anticipate your next move.
+Soccer vision isn’t just about what you see directly, which is your central vision; it’s about using your peripheral vision and dorsal vision streams to stay aware of the broader game environment while your central vision tracks the ball.
+As a rule of thumb, it’s usually always best to position your body strategically to face both the ball and the most important areas of the soccer field, but remember that there are no complete absolutes in soccer.

 When you control the ball, align your body to see the maximum amount of the field while maintaining good first-touch technique.